crunaprotocol/cruna-protocol/README.md

 By augmenting ERC-6551 smart wallets with Cruna Vault's enhanced security capabilities, users gain an additional layer of protection that was previously missing.
 It's the perfect addition to the ERC-6551 ecosystem, elevating the overall security standard and providing users with a more robust, secure way to manage their digital assets.
 With Cruna Vault, asset owners can enjoy the benefits of ERC-6551 smart wallets while ensuring their assets are safeguarded with the latest in security innovation.

+If you want to dig deeper keep reading.

 ## Overview of Cruna and Protectors

 ### CrunaFlexiVault